Kulm (ski flying venue): 1953: Hill officially opened with FIS approval

-On 27 February–1 March 1953, three day competition, 1st official "FIS International Ski Flying Week", finally recognized by FIS due to many upgrades.
+On 27 February–1 March 1953, three-day competition, 1st official "FIS International Ski Flying Week", finally recognized by FIS due to many upgrades.
 About 50,000 people visited the event.
 Josef Bradl won the competition with 449.8 points ahead of Andreas Däscher and Roy Sherwood.

-On 10–11 March 1956, two day competition, 2nd official "International Ski Flying Week" was held.
+On 10–11 March 1956, two-day competition, 2nd official "International Ski Flying Week" was held.
 Total four jumps counted into official result, two best jumps from each day.
 Peter Lesser won the event with total 428.5 points ahead of Veikko Heinonen (FIN) and Olaf B. Bjørnstad (NOR).

-On 20–22 March 1959, three day competition, 3rd official "International Ski Flying Week" was held, on the last day alone crowd of 30,000 people.
+On 20–22 March 1959, three-day competition, 3rd official "International Ski Flying Week" was held, on the last day alone crowd of 30,000 people.
 Six jumps in total, two best from each day counted into official result.
 Torbjørn Yggeseth (NOR), founder of FIS World Cup won the event.

 1962: Lesser set first world record

-On 1–4 March 1962, three day competition, 4th official "International Ski Flying Week" was held.
+On 1–4 March 1962, three-day competition, 4th official "International Ski Flying Week" was held.
 Already on the first day, at the official training, East German Peter Lesser tied the world record with Jože Šlibar (Oberstdorf 1961), first on this hill, at 141 m (463 ft).
-His team mate Helmut Recknagel won ahead of two West Germans Wolfgang Happle and Max Bolkart, watched by more than 40,000 people on Sunday, the last day alone.
+His teammate Helmut Recknagel won ahead of two West Germans Wolfgang Happle and Max Bolkart, watched by more than 40,000 people on Sunday, the last day alone.

 1965: Lesser set second world record

-On 19–21 March 1965, three day competition, "K.O.P.
+On 19–21 March 1965, three-day competition, "K.O.P.
 International Ski Flying Week" was held.
 First day (Friday) counted as official training, but also as a reserved date, if one of two competition days (Saturday or Sunday) was cancelled, would be calculated into official result.
 Already on first day, Bjørn Wirkola fell at world record distance at 144 meters (472 ft).
 On Saturday, Peter Lesser also fell at world record distance at 147 metres (482 ft).
 On Sunday, in front of 30,000 people, Peter Lesser set official world record for the second time here after three years at 145.5 metres (477 ft).